AdnanKhan45/whatsapp-clone/README.md

 # Flutter WhatsApp Clone Clean Architecture

 This **WhatsApp Clone** is from the ongoing Flutter & Firebase Developer Bootcamp on YouTube.
-This App is currently underdevelopment on YouTube.

 <h2>🏠 Application Architecture</h2>